Lukobet/Darey.io_pbl/project16.md

 Your ability to effectively use up to date Terraform documentation here As you go along completing this project, you will get familiar with Terraform-specific terminology, such as:

-* Attribute: In Terraform's configuration language: a syntax construct that assigns a value to a name.
-Arguments have the form <IDENTIFIER> = <EXPRESSION>, and they appear within blocks.
+* **Attribute**: In Terraform's configuration language: a named piece of data that belongs to some kind of object.
+The value of an attribute can be referenced in expressions using a dot-separated notation, like aws_instance.example.id.

-Most of a Terraform configuration consists of using arguments to configure Terraform resources.
-Each resource type defines the arguments its resources can use, the allowed values for each argument, and which arguments are required or optional.
-Information about a given resource type can be found in the docs for that resource's provider.
+Terraform resources and data sources make all of their arguments available as readable attributes, and also typically export additional read-only attributes.

-* Resource: Also "infrastructure resource".
+* **Resource:** Also "infrastructure resource".

 In Terraform's configuration language: A block that describes one or more infrastructure objects.
 Resources can be things like virtual networks, compute instances, or higher-level components such as DNS records.